-- Either a condition expression is not present or v is [un]assigned after the condition expression when false. - v is [un]assigned before every break statement for which the for statement is the break target. - v is [un]assigned before the initialization part of the for statement iff v is [un]assigned before the for statement. - v is definitely assigned before the condition part of the for statement iff v is definitely assigned after the initialization part of the for statement. - v is definitely unassigned before the condition part of the for statement iff both of the following are true: - -v is definitely unassigned after the initialization part of the for statement. - Assuming v is definitely unassigned before the condition part of the for statement, v is definitely unassigned after the incrementation part of the for statement. - Assuming v is definitely unassigned before the contained statement, v is definitely unassigned before every continue statement for which the for statement is the continue target. - v is [un]assigned before the contained statement iff either of the following is true: - A condition expression is present and v is [un]assigned after the condition expression when true. - No condition expression is present and v is [un]assigned before the condition part of the for statement. - v is [un]assigned before the incrementation part of the for statement iff v is [un]assigned after the contained statement and v is [un]assigned before every continue statement for which the for statement is the continue target.
+- Either a condition expression is not present or v is [un]assigned after the condition expression when false. - v is [un]assigned before every break statement for which the for statement is the break target. - v is [un]assigned before the initialization part of the for statement iff v is [un]assigned before the for statement. - v is definitely assigned before the condition part of the for statement iff v is definitely assigned after the initialization part of the for statement. - v is definitely unassigned before the condition part of the for statement iff both of the following are true: - -v is definitely unassigned after the initialization part of the for statement. - Assuming v is definitely unassigned before the condition part of the for statement, v is definitely unassigned after the incrementation part of the for statement. - v is [un]assigned before the contained statement iff either of the following is true: - A condition expression is present and v is [un]assigned after the condition expression when true. - No condition expression is present and v is [un]assigned before the condition part of the for statement. - v is [un]assigned before the incrementation part of the for statement iff v is [un]assigned after the contained statement and v is [un]assigned before every continue statement for which the for statement is the continue target.